retaildevcrews/ngsa/docs/Observability.md

 ### Log Analytics - Query-based

-The remaining sections of the dashboard focuses on the performance and reliability of the apps (ngsa-cosmos, ngsa-memory, and webv) running on the clusters.
+The remaining sections of the dashboard focuses on the performance and reliability of the apps (ngsa-cosmos, ngsa-memory, and loderunner) running on the clusters.
 The following queries are used to generate the metrics.

 > ngsa-cosmos is the app querying against Cosmos DB and ngsa-memory is the app querying against in-memory data.
-> PodType 'webv' is filtered out in some queries as they are focused on the ngsa apps and webv also logs to the same table.
+> PodType 'loderunner' is filtered out in some queries as they are focused on the ngsa apps and loderunner also logs to the same table.

 #### Successful Server Requests